-CropLife Australia is the peak industry organisation representing the agricultural chemical and biotechnology (plant science) sector in Australia.
+CropLife Australia is the peak national industry organisation representing the agricultural chemical and biotechnology (plant science) sector in Australia.
 CropLife represents the innovators, developers, manufacturers, formulators and registrants of crop protection and ag-biotechnology products.

 The industry provides products that protect crops against pests, weeds and diseases as well as crop biotechnologies that are key to the nation’s agricultural productivity, sustainability and food security.
 CropLife members are global leaders in their whole-of-lifecycle approach to industry stewardship, contributing more than $13 million each year towards stewardship activities to ensure the safe and sustainable use of their products.